SLENDER-exe/CheckSum-Project/README.md

 # CheckSum-Project
-a tool to compare the checksums
+a tool to compare the checksum string for a file